 In addition to surnames found throughout the state, French names designate forts and battlefields, as well as towns (although often, pronunciation has been Anglicized) and parks, including Acadia, which honors the name first bestowed on the region, Acadie.
-Approximately 60 percent of Lewiston-Auburn's population is Franco-American anditscultural identity and Catholic connection remain intact.
+Approximately 60 percent of Lewiston-Auburn's population is Franco-American and its cultural identity and Catholic connection remain intact.

-You can learn more about contemporary Franco-American culture at the Franco American Heritage Center, orLe Centre d’Heritage Franco Americain, in Lewiston.
+You can learn more about contemporary Franco-American culture at the Franco Center for Heritage and the Performing Arts in Lewiston.
 At the Museum LA in Lewiston, you can learn the story of local Franco millworkers.
-If you'd like to hear a Catholic service in French, you'll find separate services conducted in French and English at Saints Peter and Paul Basilica—New England's only basilica, it is renowned for its rose window, a replica of one at Chartres.
+If you'd like to hear a Catholic service in French, you'll find separate services conducted in French and English at Saints Peter and Paul Basilica—New England's only basilica, renowned for its rose window, a replica of one at Chartres.

-Maine's Acadian heritage can be traced to 1604 and to a scrap of rock and timber in the St. Croix River—right between what is now Maine and New Brunswick.
+Maine's Acadian heritage can be traced to 1604 and a scrap of rock and timber in the St. Croix River—right between what is now Maine and New Brunswick.
 Tiny St. Croix Island held France’s first settlement in l'Acadie—Acadia in English—a colony on America’s North Atlantic coast.
 The St. Croix Island settlement didn’t last, but Acadia grew until it included much of today’s Atlantic Canada.

 You can also immerse yourself in Acadian culture at the annual Acadian Festival in Madawaska in June.
-This multi-day party includes a reunion of one or more of Maine’s Acadian founding families—some years, more than 5,000 far-flung descendents have returned from around the globe.
+This multi-day party includes a reunion of one or more of Maine’s Acadian founding families—some years, more than 5,000 far-flung descendants have returned from around the globe.